Chapter 12:

 They have those here?
 Man, their technology is all out of whack.

 “Everyone, pay attention!
 It has been a week since the great Lord Habbernackle’s daughter, the fair Lady Evelyn, was abducted by a ferocious dragon!
-We have increased the prize money to eighty gold and a house for anyone who slays the beast and returns the lady!” the speaker declared.
+We have increased the prize money to thirty gold or a house for anyone who slays the beast and returns the lady!” the speaker declared.

 “A dragon?
-I’ve never seen one in person before,” Erin pointlessly said.
+I’ve never seen one in person before,” Erin pointlessly mused.

 “How do you know she’s still alive?” a man in the audience cried out.